jesusepfvazquez/COVID-19/README.md

 __Efforts__

 _Report and Scripts Folders:_ Here you will find a short write-up of the intention of the analysis, a description of the methods used to analyze the data and the code to be able to replicate the analysis using data from the WHO and CDC.
+[Link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/jvazquez2/COVID-19/master/Report/Coronavirus.html?token=AJN4QL4PS7KU42M735J3BVS6OLKCS) to report.

 _Web App_: Please visit this link to see the an updated time-series plot with the actual and expected counts of COVID-19 cases per country. [link](https://jesusvazquez.shinyapps.io/myshiny/)